rafaelxoliolab/git.learning/README.md

-# Learnin Git
+# Learning Git
-Project to learn Git
+Project to learn how to use Git

 ## HOW TO USE GIT ON DEVOPS